Follow Italianism

 For Taddone, the hope is that Italian magistrates will follow the example seen in Lisbon.

-"I have faith and confidence that the Italian Constitutional Court will not shirk its obligations as it did in Portugal.
-There are judges in Lisbon and there will be judges in Portugal as well.
-Roma”, He completed.
+"I have faith and confidence that the Italian Constitutional Court will not shirk its obligations, as happened in Portugal.
+There are judges in Lisbon, and there will also be in Rome," he added.

 Daniel Taddone